WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 -The announcers hyped Night of Champions as Sami, KO, and Riddle celebrated.

 -Cody yelled at someone knocking on the door to his locker room that he didn’t want help.
 In walked Triple H. He pushed Cody that he needs medical attention.
 Cody insisted he was fine.
 Triple H said he can look ta his arm and tell it’s broken, and he knows Cody knows that it’s broken.
 He said nobody is questioning how tough he is and no one thinks he’s afraid.
 Cody stood and took offense at the word “afraid” being used.
 Triple H said he’s afraid that the doctor won’t clear him if he checks him out.
 Cody said his legs are working fine.
-Triple H said he let him got to the ring with a torn pec and there’s no question how tough he is.
+Triple H said he let him go to the ring with a torn pec and there’s no question how tough he is.
 He told him to think about the year he spent on the shelf after that, a year out of his career.
 Cody said what is far worse is if he came back to Raw as a complete shadow of himself and didn’t go to Night of Champions and fight.
 Cody told Triple H would have fought, and he’s going to do the same thing.
 “I am going to fight Brock Lesnar,” he said.
 He sat down.
 Triple H sat next to him and patted his leg and shoulder and said, “Alright.”

 (Keller’s Analysis: Interesting choice to end the show that way.
 They created doubt throughout the show that Cody would be at NOC on Saturday, but then told a story of Cody deciding he’s going even if his arm is broken to continue to tell the story of Cody being tough and fighting through pain.)